Canon 60D vs Olympus E-5

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the 60D provides a higher video resolution than the E-5.
 It can shoot video footage at 1080/30p, while the Olympus is limited to 720/30p.

 One feature that differentiates the E-5 and the 60D is in-body image stabilization (IBIS).
-The E-5 reduces the risk of handshake-induced blur with all attached lenses, while the 60D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-5 reduces the risk of handshake-induced blur with all attached lenses, while the 60D offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The 60D writes its imaging data to SDXC cards, while the E-5 uses Compact Flash or xD Picture cards.
 The E-5 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 60D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 60D and Olympus E-5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.